 Developers working on existing schemas should check whether their schemas support the markup proposed in this specification, and, where appropriate, add the markup proposed here to their schema.

 In some cases, an existing schema may already contain markup equivalent to that recommended in ITS.
-In this case it is not necessary to add duplicate markup since ITS provides mechanisms for associating ITS markup with markup in the host vocabulary which serves a similar purpose (see Section 5.6: Associating ITS Data Categories with Existing Markup).
+In this case it is not necessary to add duplicate markup since ITS provides mechanisms for associating ITS markup with markup in the host vocabulary that serves a similar purpose (see Section 5.6: Associating ITS Data Categories with Existing Markup).
 The developer should, however, check that the behavior associated with the markup in their own schema is fully compatible with the expectations described in this specification.

 1.3.1.3 Vendors of content-related tools

-This type of user includes companies which provide tools for authoring, translation or other flavors of content-related software solutions.
+This type of user includes companies that provide tools for authoring, translation or other flavors of content-related software solutions.
 It is important to ensure that such tools enable worldwide use and effective localization of content.
 For example, translation tools should prevent content marked up as not for translation from being changed or translated.
 It is hoped that the ITS specification will make the job of vendors easier by standardizing the format and processing expectations of certain relevant markup items, and allowing them to more effectively identify how content should be handled.

 1.3.1.4 Content producers